-This timetable may change from term to term, depending on the topic focus, any enrichment activities and swimming lessons.
+The timetable may change from term to term depending on the topic focus, any enrichment activities and swimming lessons.

 Supporting Learning at Home

-Please encourage your child to read daily in order to meet their termly reading target.
-It is really beneficial if they have the opportunity to read to a parent for at least some the time in order to explore new vocabulary or unfamiliar phrases.
-We use Accelerated Reader Software, which allows children to select from a range of books that will help develop them as readers.
-Each time they complete a book, they will take an online quiz, the results of which are accessible to parents.
+Please encourage your child to read to you daily in order to meet their termly reading target.
+We listen to each child read daily, however, children who also practise at home make the most progress.
+Children in Year 1 and Year 2 have access to a wide range of fully decodable books from our library.
+When children become free readers children have access to the Accelerated Reader scheme which allows the children ( with some adult guidance) to select from a range of books that will help develop their reading and their comprehension skills.
+Each time they complete a book in the scheme, they will take an online quiz, the results of which are accessible to parents.

 Please ensure that you make a note in your child’s reading record every time you hear them read.

 Phonics is taught daily in EYFS and Year 1.
 During phonics lessons we teach the children the sounds letters make in order for them to read.
 There are 6 phases.
 Phases 1 – 4 are taught in the EYFS year, Phase 5 in Year 1 and Phase 6 in Year 2.
 Phase 6 is largely connected with spelling rules.
 Learning phonics can be tricky for some and daily practice with the sounds we send home will be beneficial to your child.

 Spelling is taught as part of the daily phonics sessions in EYFS and KS1.
 These skills are further reinforced during any writing activities.
 Children learn their common exception words and tricky words as part of a daily structured programme each morning.
 Children who find spelling difficult are provided with individual support using resources such as Nessy which can also be accessed at home.